MicrosoftDocs/architecture-center/docs/example-scenario/data/azure-health-data-consortium-content.md

 ### Alternatives

-With Azure Data Share, [many alternatives exist for data storage][Supported data stores in Azure Data Share].
+With Data Share, [many alternatives exist for data storage][Supported data stores in Azure Data Share].
 Your choice of service depends on your sharing method and your volume and type of data:

 - For snapshot sharing of batch data, use any of these services:

   - Azure Synapse Analytics
-  - Azure SQL Database
+  - SQL Database
-  - Azure Data Lake Gen2
+  - Data Lake Storage Gen2
   - Azure Blob Storage

-  For more information, see [Modern data warehouse architecture][Modern data warehouse architecture].
+  For information on combining different types of data, see [Modern data warehouse architecture][Modern data warehouse architecture].

 - For in-place sharing of streaming telemetry and log data, use Azure Data Explorer.
-For more information, see [Azure Data Explorer interactive analytics][Azure Data Explorer interactive analytics].
+For more information on analyzing data from various sources, see [Azure Data Explorer interactive analytics][Azure Data Explorer interactive analytics].

-- Some datasets are very large or non-relational.
+- Some datasets are large or non-relational.
 Some don't contain data in standardized formats.
-For these types of datasets, consider using Blob or Data Lake Storage when receiving data from and sending data to Data Share.
-These solutions work better than Synapse Analytics or Azure SQL Database in this case.
-For more information, see [Medical data storage solutions][Medical data storage solutions].
+For these types of datasets, consider using Blob Storage or Azure Data Lake Storage when receiving data from and sending data to Data Share.
+These solutions work better than Azure Synapse Analytics or SQL Database in this case.
+For more information on storing medical data efficiently, see [Medical data storage solutions][Medical data storage solutions].

-If Data Share isn't a viable option, you can use a site-to-site virtual private network (VPN) to transfer data between member and consortium data stores.
+If Data Share isn't an option, consider a virtual private network (VPN) instead.
+You can use a site-to-site VPN to transfer data between member and consortium data stores.

 ## Considerations

-The technologies in this architecture meet most company's requirements for security, scalability and availability.
+The technologies in this architecture meet most companies' requirements for security, scalability, and availability.
 They also help control costs.

 ### Security considerations

-- [Security features in Azure Data Share][Security overview for Azure Data Share] protect data in these ways:
+- [Security features in Data Share][Security overview for Azure Data Share] protect data in these ways:

   - Encrypting data at rest, where the underlying data store supports at-rest encryption.
   - Encrypting data in transit by using Transport Layer Security (TLS) 1.2.